-Our partner Heartland Human Care Services works directly with participants on setting personal goals, developing a plan and identifying resources and supports to meet the goals, and increasing financial stability and awareness.
-FSS Coordinators also provide mentoring to empower families in making positive life changes.
+Our partner, Heartland Human Care Services, works directly with participants on setting personal goals, developing a plan and identifying resources and supports to meet the goals, as well as increasing financial stability and awareness.
+FSS Coaches also provide mentoring to empower families in making positive life changes to increase well-being.

-While participants work on their self-sufficiency plan, CHA manages an FSS savings account that enables participants to build financial assets.
-As participants achieve their personal goals they may be eligible to accrue credits to the savings account see Pay Points Chart.
-When participants meet goals and graduate from the program, they are eligible to receive a payout of the monies accrued throughout the duration of participation – historically the average savings to a participant is around $6,000.
+While participants work on their goal-oriented plan, CHA manages an FSS savings account that enables participants to build financial assets.
+As participants achieve their personal goals they are eligible to accrue credits to the savings account based on Pay Points assigned to the goals.
+When participants meet their goals and graduate from the program, they are eligible to receive a payout of the monies accrued throughout the duration of participation.

 Visit CHAngemakers to read stories of success from FSS and other CHA programs.